buzzer-re/Write-ups/2020/fireshell_ctf/rev/README.md

-# Rev
+# Rev (500 Points)

 # Main porpuse
 Rev is a simple reverse enginner task, we need to undestand the cryptographic function and reverse it.

 # Reversing